yungyuc/nsdhw_22sp/project/simpson0114/README.rst

 Prospective Users
 ==================
+MST is a fundamental problem which can be used in diverse applications.
+For instance, it can be used in problems associated with network design, like phone-network design,  or acting as the  approximation algorithm for NP-hard problems , such as approximately solving the traveling salesman problem, and etc.

-People who wants to use MST but have no idea of programming or people who just start to learn the MST.
+Therefore, People who wants to use MST to solve the problems above but have no idea of programming or people who just start to learn the MST are suitable for using this tool.

 System Architecture
 ====================